 Indonesia’s population is vulnerable to natural disasters because the country lies on volcanic fault lines and is therefore susceptible to earthquakes and tsunamis as well as flooding and drought.

-Islamic Relief began working in Indonesia in 2000, and opened its Islamic Relief Indonesia office in Jakarta in 2003 to implement and maintain long-term relief and development programs.
-Islamic Relief USA’s previous work in Indonesia included comprehensive aid following the 2004 tsunami that devastated the country.
+Islamic Relief efforts in Indonesia began in 2000; the Jakarta office opened in 2003 to implement long-term relief and development.
 Islamic Relief affiliates continue to work on rehabilitation projects in response to natural disasters that have hit the area.
-IRUSA is working to support earthquake relief efforts.